 For example, an employee earning $50,000 annually is paid $4,166.67 per month.
-If an employee resigns at the end of the semester in December, he or she has only received pay for four months (September – December) totaling $16,667.
-Since four months represents 40% of a 10-month school year, employers issuing retro-pay adjustments would issue a check to the employee for the difference in the amount of $3,333 ($20,000-16,667).
+If an employee resigns at the end of the semester in December, they have only received pay for four months (September – December) totaling $16,667.
+Since four months represents 40% of a 10-month school year, Employers issuing retro-pay adjustments would issue a check to the employee for the difference in the amount of $3,333 ($20,000-16,667).

 Reporting Percent Time Based on Reduced Work Schedule

-Eligibility for ERS membership requires that a member hold a position which is the employee’s primary occupation, and calls for performance of duties for at least 35 hours per week for a minimum of 9 months each year.
-After membership is established, if an employee remains in a position which meets these requirements, they may continue to participate as a member even if the hours actually worked are less than the full-time requirement.
+Eligibility for ERS Membership requires that a Member hold a position which is the employee’s primary occupation, and calls for performance of duties for at least 35 hours per week for a minimum of nine months each year.
+After Membership is established, if an employee remains in a position which meets these requirements, they may continue to participate as a Member even if the hours actually worked are less than the full-time requirement.

 Reporting Members who are Furloughed